UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-29-SettingsCatalog-PowerShell.md

 # Summary

 I've provided RAW materials for you to build your functions over those.
-Everyone has their unique set of needs so I hope that this post will jumpstart your journey with Settings Catalog and PowerShell!
+Everyone has their unique set of needs so I hope that this post will jump start your journey with Settings Catalog and PowerShell!

 See you in next! 😉 🧠